Canaan Smith: 2018-present: Round Here Records and Tree Vibez Music

-In March 2018, Smith parted ways with his label Mercury Nashville.
-In May 2018, Smith then signed as a songwriter with publishing company Tree Vibez Music, founded by Tyler Hubbard and Brian Kelley of Florida Georgia Line.

-In February 2019, it was announced Smith would join Florida Georgia Line on their Can’t Say I Ain’t Country Tour on select dates alongside Dan + Shay, Morgan Wallen, and HARDY.
+In March 2018, Smith parted ways with the label Mercury Nashville.
+In May 2018, he signed as a songwriter with publishing company Tree Vibez Music which was founded by Tyler Hubbard and Brian Kelley of Florida Georgia Line.
+In February 2019, it was announced that Smith would join Florida Georgia Line on their Can’t Say I Ain’t Country Tour on select dates alongside Dan + Shay, Morgan Wallen, and HARDY.
 In August 2019, Smith signed with Round Here Records as their flagship artist, and released a new track titled “Beer Drinking Weather”.
-The label was founded the same day by Hubbard and Kelley who also co-wrote the new track.
+The label began operations on the same day and is run by Hubbard and Kelley who also co-wrote the new track.

 In June 2020, Smith released his first single to country radio in three years, "Colder Than You".
 His second studio album, High Country Sound, was released on April 2, 2021.

 Personal life

-Smith graduated from Lafayette High School in Williamsburg, Virginia and then attended Belmont University in Nashville.

-Smith and his then-girlfriend, Mika Combs, were the sixth team to be eliminated in the 15th season of The Amazing Race.
+Smith graduated from Lafayette High School in Williamsburg, Virginia and attended Belmont University in Nashville.
+He and his then-girlfriend, Mika Combs, were the seventh team eliminated in the 15th season of The Amazing Race.

-In March 2014, Smith became engaged to his girlfriend Christy Hardesty, and they married in August 2014.
-On September 27, 2019 they announced they are expecting their first child in November 2019.
-On October 31, 2019 they welcomed daughter Virginia Rose Smith.
+In March 2014, Smith became engaged to his girlfriend Christy Hardesty and they married in August 2014.
+On October 31, 2019, they welcomed their daughter Virginia Rose Smith.